Sinhala Tamil Seperate

 Apart from socio-economic and political initiatives, reconciliation requires the encouragement of pluralism and multi-culturalism, which will also be highlighted on this site.
 Efforts will also be made to counter those who promote division; though problems should be raised, and addressed, there must be balance, so as to avoid the perpetuation of bitterness.
 FOR THE RECORD

 The pages of the former Peace Secretariat will be maintained as an archive and can be accessed through the menu bar above.
-Publications include 'We Help Ourselves', a pictorial record of the assistance to civilians proferred by the Security Forces during the last stages of the struggle against the LTTE.
-PUBLICATIONS
+Publications include 'We Help Ourselves', a pictorial record of the assistance to civilians proferred by the Security Forces during the last stages of the struggle against the LTTE - PUBLICATIONS

 Reports and Reflections